A-nyaC/DisturbedYoutubeVideoDetection/README.md

 ## Features
 - **Image Classification**:
   - Video Frames were extracted from Youtube Videos using PyTorch,PyTube and OpenCv-Python and storing them in a Google Folder.
-Frames were generated every 17 seconds for Suitable Videos, 30 seconds for Disturbed due to the Suitable Videos video duration were generally shorter than the Disturbed Videos
+Frames were generated every 17 seconds for Suitable Videos, 30 seconds for Disturbed due to the Suitable Videos video duration were generally shorter than the Disturbed Videos.

   - Model: VGG-16
   - Dataset: 1,945 Frames Total= 829 suitable + 1,115 disturbed